-While people cannot be blamed for following the standard belief system of the day, there should be an expectation that professionals within the canine industry would update their techniques and practices when the theories in use are proven to be flawed or invalid.
+While people cannot be blamed for following the standard belief system of the day, there should be an expectation that professionals within the canine industry would update their knowledge-base, techniques and practices when the theories in use are proven to be flawed and/or invalid.

 In the meantime we must continue educate, advocate, and demonstrate the effectiveness of humane and positive reinforcement based training as to help as many dogs and owners reach their full potential as possible.